avive/avive.github.io/readme.md

 # About Me
-I’m a crypto-first entrepreneur and person, coin founder [SMESH](https://spacemesh.io), software developer and digital products designer.
-My passion is building consumer digital products and services that are useful, innovative, easy-to-use and have a great user experience.
+I’ve building software products from early age for over 25 years.
+My passion is building consumer digital products and services that are useful, innovative, easy-to-use and prodide a great user experience.

-I’ve been serving mainly in co-founder/cto roles in innovative startups where I always make hands-on product and technology contributions while also driving the higher-level strategic technology decisions, team building growth, and IP.
+I’ve been serving mainly in co-founder/cto/cpo roles in innovative startups where I always like making hands-on product and technology contributions while also driving the higher-level strategic technology and product decisions, team building, users growth, and IP.

-I started two successful consumer media companies in San Francisco and NYC.
+I've started two successful consumer software companies in San Francisco and NYC.

 * [Products Portfolio](https://www.behance.net/aviveyal07926b)
 * [Writtings](https://medium.com/@avive)